Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/java-paradigm.md

 ## Purpose

-> Computer programming is the process of designing and building an executable computer program for accomplishing a specific computing result.
+> Computer programming is the process of writing an executable computer program to accomplish a specific computing result.
 >
 > -[Wikipedia](https://en.wikipedia.org/wiki/Computer_programming)